Salicylic Acid

 Reason #2: SA is a potent anti-inflammatory

-SA in chemical structure is very similar to aspirin, and it does have similar anti-irritant and anti-inflammatory effect.
+The chemical structure of SA is very similar to aspirin, and it does have similar anti-irritant and anti-inflammatory effect.
 That is helpful both for acne and rosacea.

 So SA is definitely an ingredient to try if you have oily or problem skin, but all in all, it’s more effective against blackheads than inflamed zits.
 For the latter one, it’s only moderately effective, and benzoyl peroxide outperforms it by leaps and bounds.
-But they work in different ways, so a combination therapy is a great way to go to fight (and win) against acne.
-(In fact, it’s a good idea to combine SA not only with BP, but also with any other antibacterial agent like azelaic acid or mandelic acid.)
+But they work in different ways, so a combination therapy is a great way to fight (and win) against acne.
+(In fact, it’s a good idea to combine SA not only with BP, but with any other antibacterial agent such as azelaic acid or mandelic acid.)

 What else to know?